voc/voctomix/README-TRANSITIONS.md

 ```python
 def read_config(filename):
 ```
-`filename` is the name of the config file.
+`filename` is the name of the configuration file.

 #### render_compositec()